READ ALL ABOUT IT

 Illinois Mosquitoes

 There are generally two types of mosquitoes that are found in the Chicagoland area.
 First are floodwater mosquitoes.
-These mosquitoes lay their eggs in areas that they know will be flooded later.
+These type lay their eggs in areas they know will be flooded later.
 Once heavy rain arrives, these eggs begin to hatch.
-While floodwater mosquitoes can be serious biters and are known to travel long distances, they are not known to spread disease in Illinois.
+While floodwater mosquitoes can be serious biters and travel long distances, they are not known to spread disease in Illinois.

-Vector mosquitoes are the ones that cause problems, as they are named for their ability to carry diseases.
-These mosquitoes come out after laying their eggs in stagnant water, from the water in an old tin can to still-standing sewage ponds.
-One vector mosquito, the Asian Tiger mosquito is active during the day and is especially aggressive, making it important to protect yourself against its bites.
+Vector mosquitoes cause problems because they are named for their ability to carry diseases.
+These mosquitoes leave after laying their eggs in stagnant water, from the water in an old tin can to still-standing sewage ponds.
+One vector mosquito, the Asian Tiger mosquito, is active during the day and is especially aggressive, making it important to protect yourself against its bites.

 The Dangers of Mosquito Season